Doctor of Musical Arts (DMA) Handbook

 Enrollment during your final semester

-Enrollment grace periodThere is an enrollment “grace period.”
-If you meet all degree requirements, which includes passing your Final Exam and submitting written documents, by the end of the first two weeks of the Fall or Spring semester (or the end of the first week of the Summer semester), you do not have to enroll, but will graduate that semester.
-You must have been enrolled in at least one credit the previous semester.
+There are two graduation deadlines each semester, a regular deadline which requires enrollment for that semester and an early deadline which requires enrollment for the previous semester.
+If you meet all degree requirements, which includes passing your Doctoral Oral Final exam and submitting written documents, by the end of the first two weeks of the Fall or Spring semester (or the end of the first week of the Summer semester), you are not required to enroll, but all graduation processing follows the full semester schedule.

 Grades

 Graduate Studies uses the “ABCDF” system of grading.
 The School of Music also uses a “+/-” system.
-For coursework in thesis, dissertation, lecture-recital with document, or document alone, the letter grade “P” (Progress) is used instead of “I” (Incomplete) to indicate acceptable progress until the document has been completed and a final grade of A-F is submitted.
+For coursework in thesis, dissertation, Lecture-Recital with document, or document alone, the letter grade “P” (Progress) is used Instead of “I” (Incomplete) to indicate acceptable progress until the document has been completed and a final grade of A-F is submitted.
 “P” grades are not included in the computation of your grade point average, and they cannot be changed to a letter grade after the semester they are taken.

 TopicDetails